Once called “the fool of Owari,” Oda Nobunaga would eventually be known as the first “great unifier” of Japan.

 Attacking during a rolling thunderstorm, Nobunaga’s small force charged into Yoshimoto’s camp.
 At first, Yoshimoto assumed that a fight had broken out amongst his own men since Nobunaga’s force was so small.
 He was quickly proven wrong when two of Nobunaga’s warriors broke through the lines and attacked Yoshimoto, chopping off his head.
 With their leader dead, Yoshimoto’s army quickly fled.

 By 1582, Nobunaga was in control of around half of the country and was the most powerful feudal lord around.
-But needless to say, that left him with a lot of enemies.
-And they were already planning a way to bring him down.
+But needless to say, that left him with a lot of enemies, some of whom were already planning a way to bring him down.
 That year, Nobunaga received a message from one of his generals requesting reinforcements at the siege of a castle near Okayama.

 Now he saw a chance for revenge and set fire to the temple with Nobunaga inside.
 With no other options, Nobunaga committed ritual suicide.
 With Nobunaga dead, Mitsuhide began trying to take control over his former master’s territory.

 Meanwhile, Toyotomi Hideyoshi received word of Mitsuhide’s treachery.
 He quickly led his army toward Kyoto and smashed Mitsuhide’s army in the field.
 Mitsuhide himself was then killed by a group of masterless samurai as he fled from the battle.
 With Nobunaga and his son killed at Honno-ji, Hideyoshi now stepped into the vacuum as the top warlord of Japan.